raganwald/braythwayt.com/_posts/2013-10-01-javascript-allonge-is-free.md

 Part of why I believed in myself enough to go through the terrors of interviewing for my job is the confidence **you the readers** gave me when you supported my books and told me that the ideas I was trying to share were useful.
 I can't thank you enough for that.

 Be well, and may your ideas multiply upon themselves and spread to the furthest corners of the universe.
 And [share the book!](https://leanpub.com/javascript-allonge/read)

+p.s.
+JavaScript Allongé is "free as in speech," and I make the HTML and Markdown "free as in beer."
+[Read more about why I still charge $30 for the eBook](http://braythwayt.com/2013/10/04/the-freedom-to-pay-thirty-bucks.html).